 There are no degree or certificate programs that deal only with immigration, although J.D. programs cover immigration law as part of the curriculum, and a few offer it as a specialization.
-Many law schools also offer legal clinics to provide law students with experience in the field of immigration law.
-Graduate certificate programs also offer training in immigration policy, laws and becoming a U.S. citizen.
+Many law schools also offer legal clinics, internships and affiliations with national organizations exposing students to multiple aspects of immigration law.
+Graduate certificate programs also offer training in immigration policy, laws, and becoming a U.S. citizen.
 These programs are often offered through online studies, allowing scheduling flexibility and open enrollment options.
+Internships and research projects may be required for program completion.

 Certificate in Immigration Studies